fascinosum/magento2/README.md

     bin/magento setup:db-declaration:generate-patch --type data -- Blackbox_SmartModule PrepareInitialConfig
     ```
     command
-* Copy data changes from the `Setup/InstallData.php` file to the `Setup/Patch/Schema/PrepareInitialConfig::apply` method
+* Copy data changes from the `Setup/InstallData::prepareInitialConfig` method
+    to the `Setup/Patch/Schema/PrepareInitialConfig::apply` method
+* Copy all arguments from the `Setup\InstallData::__construct` method to the
+    `Setup\Patch\Data\PrepareInitialConfig::__construct` method,
+     as well as all private properties of the class.
 * Create _**AddSmartModuleUserCustomerAttribute**_ and _**ConvertReviewMessageToJson**_ data patches in the same way
 and copy data changes from the appropriate methods of the `Setup/UpgradeData.php` file
-* Implement `PatchVersionInterface` for all data patches.
-Declare correct order for patches using module versions
+* Implement `\Magento\Framework\Setup\Patch\PatchVersionInterface` for all data patches.
-    from the `Setup/UpgradeSchema.php` as a return value for `getVersion` method.
+    Use the appropriate module versions from the `Setup/UpgradeSchema.php` as a return value for `getVersion` method.
     * _Use **2.0.0** as a module version for `PrepareInitialConfig` patch_
+* Declare correct order for patches using `getDependencies` method.
+    * Use `PrepareInitialConfig::class` as dependency for `AddSmartModuleUserCustomerAttribute` patch
+    * Use `AddSmartModuleUserCustomerAttribute::classs` as dependency for `ConvertReviewMessageToJson` patch

 * Run
     ```bash
     bin/magento setup:upgrade